Martin Wolf: ‘Democracy will fail if we don’t think as citizens’ - Businessday NG

 With the hollowing out of the middle class, even established western democracies are now in danger.
 As Eric Lonergan and Mark Blyth argue in Angrynomics, the combination of adverse economic developments with manifest unfairnesses has made many people angry.

-In , Anne Case and Angus Deaton argue that these developments have also driven many into severe ill-health.
+In Deaths of Despair and the Future of Capitalism, Anne Case and Angus Deaton argue that these developments have also driven many into severe ill-health.
 They note that the death rates of middle-aged white Americans have risen since 2000.
 Something similar seems more recently to be happening in the UK.
 “Deaths of despair”, they suggest, “are prevalent among those who have been left behind, whose lives have not worked out as they expected.”

 How did we get here?
 How does Covid-19 fit in?
 And how might our ideas and policies need to change?